DG1001/docker-info-app/README.md

 -   Collects detailed information about all running Docker containers using `docker inspect`.
 -   Generates a markdown report summarizing container details (name, image, status, ports, networks, volumes, environment variables, resource limits).
--   Optionally uses Ollama (if available on `http://localhost:11434`) to generate a more detailed and structured report using an LLM (defaults to `gemma3:latest` or any available `deepseek` model).
+-   Optionally uses OpenAI's `gpt-4.1-nano` model (if API key is provided) to generate a more detailed and structured report.
 -   Provides a web interface to trigger report generation, view status, download, and view the report.
 -   Includes API endpoints for status checking.